 Six years ago, Chris and I left Africa and returned to the US.
 In just one short month, we lived in a hotel, got married, bought a house, got a job (Deah), and got deployment orders for nine months (Chris).
-It was a crazy month, and in that time, we found ourselves living in Reston, Virginia- which turned out to be our home for the next few years.
+It was a crazy month, and we we found ourselves living in Reston, Virginia- which turned out to be our home for the next few years.

 The land that became Reston was originally deeded to Lord Fairfax by King Charles II in 1649, and stayed in the Fairfax family until 1852.
 A man named Wiehle bought much of the land along the W&OD railroad, envisioning a town, complete with hotels, parks, and a community center, but didn’t get far in his project.
-Later the Bowman family purchased the land and built a bourbon distillery, which operated until 1987.
+Later the Bowman family purchased the land and built a bourbon distillery, which operated up until 1987.
 Then in 1961, after his family sold Carnegie Hall, Robert E Simon used that money to purchase the land that would become Reston.

 Simon envisioned the city of Reston as 7 neighborhood “villages”, each of them complete with a school, shopping plaza, park, tennis court, and pool, and all 7 villages connected with forested walking paths.
 He followed seven “guiding principles”, which included being one of the first racially integrated cities in the US, as well as being the first private community to incorporate natural conservation into the planning.
 Even today, Reston is one of 8 “Most Biophilic” cities in the US, and has been named “Best Place to Live in Virginia” by Money Magazine.
 There are over 55 miles of walking trails, four lakes, and a 72 acre nature center in our town (which is only 15 square miles!).